Progesterone Hormone Therapy to Prevent Premature Birth & Birth Injuries

 Contraindications and Side Effects of Progesterone Therapy

-Minor side effects of progesterone are related to the route of administration, and include injection site reactions and vaginal irritation or discharge.
+Minor side effects of a progesterone shot during pregnancy are related to the route of administration, and include injection site reactions and vaginal irritation or discharge.
 Oral progesterone can induce sleepiness, fatigue and headache.
 Progesterone is contraindicated when a woman has arterial disease, liver disease and undiagnosed vaginal bleeding.